LinkedEarth/LeapFROGS/chapters/module3.md

 <exercise id="4" title="Surrogates">

-The training materials can be accessed [here](https://figshare.com/ndownloader/files/46768567).
+The slides can be accessed [here](https://figshare.com/ndownloader/files/46768567).
 Please read the presentation, then answer the following questions:

 **Questions**